chrisfernandes18/Command-Line-MAL/README.md

 # Command Line MAL
 Inspired by https://github.com/Bryce-Tucker/Command-Line-IMDB

-A python script that allows you to look up movies and shows on MyAnimeList.net from the command line.
+A python script that allows you to look up movies and shows on MyAnimeList.net from the command line and save their information in a CSV file.

 ![Demo Gif](assets/images/cmd_demo.gif)